-For actions at the level of associate professor or professor in the Tenure, Clinician-Educator and Research tracks, letters are requested from Extramural Consultants from peer institutions in the faculty member's field who are able to evaluate the candidate's academic impact and, where applicable, their clinical and teaching abilities.
+For appointments and promotions at the level of associate professor or professor in the Tenure, Clinician-Educator and Research tracks, letters are requested from Extramural Consultants from peer institutions in the faculty member's field who are able to evaluate the candidate's academic impact and, where applicable, their clinical and teaching abilities.
 Extramural Consultant solicitations are conducted by PSOM COAP.

-For actions at the level of associate professor or professor in the Academic-Clinician track, peer references are solicited to evaluate the candidate's impact in the designated Area of Concentration.
+For appointments and promotions at the level of associate professor or professor in the Academic-Clinician track, peer references are solicited to evaluate the candidate's impact in the designated Area of Concentration.
 Peer Reference solicitations are conducted by the department.